isomerpages/govtech-stp/_traveller-resources/Vaccinated Status for Travel to Singapore .md

 </html>

-##### For the more information on COVID-19 vaccinations, please refer to the <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">Ministry of Health’s FAQ</a>.
+##### For more information on COVID-19 vaccinations, please refer to the <a href="https://www.moh.gov.sg/covid-19/vaccination/faqs---post-vaccination-matters" target="_blank">Ministry of Health’s FAQ</a>.